Top of the pageCheck Your Symptoms

 - Make an appointment to see your doctor in the next 1 to 2 weeks.

 - If appropriate, try home treatment while you are waiting for the appointment.

 - If symptoms get worse or you have any concerns, call your doctor.
 You may need care sooner.

 - Encourage your child to swallow more often.
 The discomfort may be caused by a blocked eustachian tube that can occur with mild irritation in the ear canal.
-Let a child younger than age 12 months drink from a bottle or cup to try to help open the eustachian tube.
+If your child is younger than age 12 months, let your child drink from a bottle or cup to try to help open the eustachian tube.

-- Some babies and children who have ear pain are more comfortable in an upright position.
-Allow the child to rest in the position that is most comfortable.
+- Some babies and children who have mild ear pain are more comfortable in an upright position.
+Allow your child to rest in the position that is most comfortable.